LinuxlasGNUleaf/LotR-TriviaBot/README.md

 You want to help?
 Great!
 There are currently the following tasks (apart from coding) that you could help with:
 * **Adding new questions to `questions.csv`** If the format of the file confuses you, contact me and I will explain how it gets parsed.
 * **Adding new words to `words.csv`** This is the source for the hangman game.
 The format is pretty simple, but you can ask me ofc.
-* **Preparing another movie script** That would be a *HUGE* help, but is also incredibly annoying.
-At the moment, I have only prepared the Fellwoship of the Ring for parsing.
-On further information how to prepare the scripts, contact me.